sirupsen/localjob/README.md

 compatible with Resque's, that way you can `BackgroundQueue = Localjob` and replace it with Resque the day you need more power.

-The queue is persistent till reboot, you need to tune system parameters for your application, please consult [posix-mqueue][pmq-gem]'s documentation.
+The message queue is persistent till reboot.
+You will need to tune system parameters for your application, please consult [posix-mqueue][pmq-gem]'s documentation.

 This is WIP!
-Most of the code is there, but lacks documentation as well as a script to spawn workers.
+Most of the code is there, but lacks documentation as well as a method to spawn workers.

 [pmq]: http://linux.die.net/man/7/mq_overview
 [pmq-gem]: https://github.com/Sirupsen/posix-mqueue